Skip to content

 Breaking changes from Netlify/Decap CMS

-Sveltia CMS does not support the Azure DevOps, Bitbucket and Git Gateway backends for performance reasons.
-Note that Git Gateway is now officially deprecated by Netlify.
-If you use one of these backends in Netlify/Decap CMS, consider switching to GitHub, GitLab, Gitea or Forgejo before migrating to Sveltia CMS.
+For performance reasons, Sveltia CMS does not support the Azure DevOps, Bitbucket and Git Gateway backends.
+Please note that Netlify has officially deprecated Git Gateway, along with Netlify Identity.
+If you’re using one of these backends with Netlify/Decap CMS, consider switching to GitHub, GitLab, Gitea or Forgejo before migrating to Sveltia CMS.

 Also, Sveltia CMS does not support the undocumented custom backend API.
 The CMS.registerBackend method is a noop in Sveltia CMS.
-We may add support for custom backends in future releases.
+We may add support for custom backends in future releases, though compatibility with existing Netlify/Decap CMS custom backends is not guaranteed.

 Configuration